 Firstly, let’s look at a molecular level.
 Just like humans, liquid molecules work on attraction.
 Molecules that are different (think oil and water) will repel from one another, while molecules that are similar will come together to form an aggregate.
 It’s these aggregates that create a taste explosion in your mouth, think chocolate and red wine, carrot and coriander and other stranger combinations (which surprisingly work) like salmon and licorice or stilton and rhubarb.
 Quinine and juniper are another set of aggregate-inducing molecule pairings.
 They sit together in such a way that the flavour profile changes and creates an elevated taste than that of gin or tonic on its own.

 Aside from the science there are other, slightly more comprehendible reasons as to why a G&T just works.
-The bittersweet-ness of tonic water complements the botanical flavours of gin, creating a well-balanced taste that blankets the palate.
+The bittersweet-ness of tonic water complements the botanical flavors of gin, creating a well-balanced taste that blankets the palate.
 The fizziness of the tonic water then provides a refreshing and effervescent sensation, further enhancing the burst of flavour through every sip.
 All-in-all creating, and I am biased on this one, the best drink around.